embergershared/kubectl-verbosity/README.md

 We start to see interesting things at this level.

+- Command:

 ```bash
 kubectl get node -v=6
 ```

+- Result:

 ![Level 6](./img/Level-6.png)

-Now we see:
+- Comment:

   - Which kubeconfig file is used
   - what API call to the Kubernetes API is being made
   - the duration it took to execute the Web API call

 The verbosity levels are: